hououou/AeonG/README.md

 ## Experiments

 ### Reproduce
 To reproduce our paper's results, please follow the steps outlined below.
 First, download the mgBench, LDBC, and gMark datasets.
 More detailed information about these datasets is available in our [benchmark](/tests/benchamrks/) directory.
 Additionally, our system and baseline systems can be obtained through the following Docker image.
-The binary of baseline systems can be found in our Docker image at /home/clockg[memgraph-master/aeong]/build/memgraph.
+You need to first build our system and baseline systems, using the following scripts.
+Then the binary of baseline systems can be found in our Docker image at /home/clockg[memgraph-master/aeong]/build/memgraph.

       docker pull hououou/aeong:v2
+      docker run it aeong:v2
+      cd /home/aeong[memgraph-master/clockg]
+      mkdir build
+      cmake ..
+      make -j$(nproc) memgraph

 #### AeonG vs Baseline Systems
 We provide scripts based on our benchmark generation tools and test tools to compare our system with baseline systems, Clock-G, and T-GQL.
 These scripts are available in the [srcipt directory](/tests/scripts/), and you can customize them based on your needs.